-Sydney's industrial and logistics market is now the tightest in Australia, with a vacancy rate of just 0.3%.
+Sydney's industrial and logistics market is now the tightest in Australia, with an official vacancy rate of just 0.2%.

-Several factors underpinned the spike in demand, including a surge in online spending, demand from consumers for a shorter time to delivery and supply chain disruptions, all of which meant more warehouse space was needed to store goods.
+Several factors underpinned the rapid spike in demand, including a surge in online spending, the need for faster delivery times and supply chain disruptions, all of which increased warehouse requirements to store more goods.

-In Tim's opinion, a perfect storm is brewing for a collapse in demand for warehouse space, hence industrial rents.
+In Tim's opinion, it's the “perfect storm” for a collapse in demand for warehouse space (mainly in Sydney).

 Tenant CS provides tenant representation services exclusively to office, industrial and warehouse tenants across the Asia-Pacific.

 If you have an upcoming lease expiry in 2024 or 2025, get in touch with Tenant CS.

 Our team uncovers opportunities in a challenging and complicated market, working with industrial tenants to explore all options and fighting tooth and nail at the negotiating table to protect your interests.